Health & Safety

 In Study Abroad as in other settings, parents, guardians, and families can play an important role in the health and safety of participants by helping them make decisions and by influencing their behavior overseas.

 1. Be involved in the decision of the participant to enroll in a particular program.
+However, keep the participant responsible for all steps and related information.

 2. Through their student participants, obtain and carefully evaluate health and safety information related to the program, as provided by the JWU Study Abroad and host providers/institutions.